105 Report Card Comments to Use and Adapt

 When it comes time to hand out your report cards, you can do so with the full confidence that you are doing yourself — and each of your students — the justice your hard work deserves.

 Create or log in to your teacher account on Prodigy — a free, curriculum-aligned, game-based learning platform that assesses student progress and performance as they play.
-It’s loved by more than a 1.5 million teachers and 90 million students.
+Use Prodigy to motivate student learning, control the questions they answer as they play and collect student learning insights all year long.